URBiNAT Observatory

 Governance

-The dashboard offers an overview of the main dimensions and components that emerge from the co-creation process of NBS, based on the analysis of the culture and practices of participation in each city.
+The dashboard offers an overview of the main dimensions and components that emerge from the co-creation process of NBS, based on the analysis of the culture and practices of participation in each city, which in turn has had some level of impact on collaborative governance.

 Discover more